 What is the job like

-69% of IT Analysts said they were satisfied with their job and 46% said they feel like their job is making other people’s lives better.
+69% of Computer Systems Analysts said they were satisfied with their job and 46% said they feel like their job is making other people’s lives better.

 Is this right for me